tyler-conrad/ftf_neows/README.md

-# Fund That Flip newWs Coding Challenge
+# Fund That Flip neoWs Coding Challenge
 A near earth object browser utilizing the NASA NEO API.
 The application is built with the Kivy UI framework, aiohttp, and the pyson database.
 Tests are implemented using pytest.